Lauranea/FEUP-LDTS/docs/README.md

 ### IMPLEMENTED FEATURES

-- **Jumping** - The player is able to jump up, or in the direction he was facing before, experiencing a bit of acceleration during said jump.
+- **Jumping** - The player is able to jump up, or in the direction he was facing before by pressing the space bar, experiencing a bit of acceleration during said jump.
 - **Collision** - Collisions are an extremely important feature, enabling the creation of well programmed enemies and objects.
 - **Stationary enemies** - Stationary enemies and objects are spread out through the house to challenge the player, having the player to jump in order to not be killed.
 - **Moving enemies** - Moving enemies provide a bigger challenge for the player, having to jump but account for the movement of the enemy itself.